Podcastindex-org/podcast-namespace/location/location.md

 For information that may interest space travelers: the RFC does include an optional coordinate reference system for other planets, though these are not recommended to be used yet by the RFC.

-The `geo` attribute is recommended to be used alongside an `osmid` attribute.
+The `geo` attribute is recommended to be used alongside an `osm` attribute.
 Since OSM IDs are not guaranteed to be permanent (perhaps it's the ID of a building which is later demolished), the geo URI serves as a permanent point.

 Data within these attributes must relate to a real place.
 This tag must not be used for podcasts from or about fictional places.

 <br>

-#### `osmid` **recommended**
+#### `osm` **recommended**

  From an [OpenStreetMap](https://en.wikipedia.org/wiki/OpenStreetMap) query.
-If a value is given for `osmid` it must contain both 'type' and 'id'.
+If a value is given for `osm` it must contain both 'type' and 'id'.

  - osm type: A one-character description of the type of OSM point.
 Valid is "N" (node); "W" (way); "R" (relation).
  - osm id: The ID of the OpenStreetMap feature that is described.